-With this revelation, some brands’ influencing-efforts are shifting to the people who know their products or services the best — employees.
-As the micro-influencer trend begins to ramp up, a few companies are leading the pack.
+With this revelation, some brands’ influencer efforts are shifting to the people who know their products or services the best — employees.
+As the micro-influencer trend begins to ramp up, here’s the companies are leading the pack.

 Spotlighting behind-the-scenes initiatives